 5. Your Insurance Premium Depends On It

 Your credit history is important to insurance companies because they want to be sure you will pay on time.
 Consumers with lower credit scores are statistically more likely to file claims against the company and have lower income and savings.

-If you have low credit or no credit, you'll have a harder time being approved and you may end up paying higher rates for auto, homeowners, and renters insurance.
+If you have bad credit, you will have a harder time being approved and you may end up paying higher rates for auto, homeowners, and renters insurance.

 6. It Can Help You Get Hired For A Job

 Many employers (especially those in the financial, security, and high-risk businesses) check your credit score to screen potential employees in regards to reliability and responsibility.
 Although these practices are outlawed in a few states like Connecticut and Illinois, 1 in 7 applicants was turned away from a job because of poor credit.

-The higher your credit score, the easier it will be to take out personal loans, auto loans or a mortgage.
+The higher your credit score, the easier it will be to take out personal loans, auto loans, or a mortgage.
 Although there are personal loans available if you have bad credit, a good credit score allows you to qualify for much lower interest rates on a loan.

-8. And Your Interest Rate Is Much Lower On Loans
+8. Your Interest Rate Is Much Lower On Loans

 A low credit score results in higher rates for any kind of loans you take out and you may find it difficult to be approved by lenders.
 Even if you are approved, you may find yourself with high-interest rates or restrictive terms.

 As a general rule, be wary of applying for too many credit lines and making multiple inquiries since this lowers your credit score by a few points.
 However, with some credit score models, multiple inquiries in a single time frame only count as one inquiry.

 9. You Will Qualify For Better Credit Cards

 The type of credit cards you qualify for is highly dependent on your credit score and the issuer.
-Credit cards that have rewards generally require a higher credit score, but entry level cards and secured credit cards (which require a deposit) are available for customers with no to low credit.
-Be sure not to apply for too many cards at once, since these hard inquiries lower your credit score.
+Credit cards that have rewards generally require a higher credit score, but entry level cards and secured credit cards (which require a deposit) are available for customers with bad credit.
+Avoid applying for too many cards at once since these hard inquiries lower your credit score.

 10. Your Relationships Are Impacted By Your Credit Score